elcicd/el-CICD-docs/tutorial.md

 1. Enter `test-cicd` for the PROJECT_ID
 1. Click the `Build` button
 1. When the new build number appears, click on it
-1. Click on `Console` on the left-hand side
+1. Click on `Console Output` on the left-hand menu
 1. When the logs pause and the `Input requested` link appears, click on it
 1. Click the `Proceed` button, since the `redeployEnv` is already on _qa_
 1. When the logs pause and the `Input requested` link appears again, click on it